Abstract Information

 Originality

-Importance & Contribution/ Significance & Interest to the Audience/ Scientific Merit
+Significance & Scientific Merit

 Experimental Design